tylerstennett/tylerstennett/README.md

 ### Hey!
 Welcome to my profile 😄

-My name is **Tyler Stennett** and I'm a third-year computer science student and undergraduate research assistant at the *Georgia Institute of Technology*.
+My name is **Tyler Stennett** and I'm a first-year Master's computer science student and researcher at the *Georgia Institute of Technology*.
 Formerly a member of Georgia Tech's Software Engineering (SE) Lab, advised by Professor Alessandro Orso, and currently a member of Georgia Tech's [Computational Behavior Analysis (CBA) Lab](https://cba.gatech.edu/), advised by Professor Thomas Plötz.

 # Repositories